guayom/imperfectos/_posts/2019-03-15-declaration-of-the-interfaith-dialogue-and-religious-freedom-group-on-the-attacks-on-mosques-in-new-zealand.md

 img: /images/44590257_10156352774640189_2995951091545276416_n.jpg
 thumb: /images/44590257_10156352774640189_2995951091545276416_n.jpg
 ---
 Before the attacks in the mosques of Christchurch, New Zealand, which killed at least 49 people and 48 others were injured (20 of them seriously).
-We, The members of the Interfaith Dialogue and Religious Freedom Group of the International Visitor Leadership Program (IVLP), say:
+We, The members of the Interfaith Dialogue and Religious Freedom Group of the International Visitor Leadership Program (IVLP), say: <!--more-->

 \-That all people have the same right not to be the object of violence, persecution, discrimination and stigmatization.